ch0t4nk/PDFtoMD/docs/guides/SSOT_GUIDE.md

 - --

-🎉 **Congratulations!** Your PDFtoMD application now uses a secure, centralized configuration system with your API keys safely managed outside of source code.
+🎉 **Congratulations!** Your PDFtoMD application now uses a secure, centralized configuration system with your API keys safely managed outside of source code.\n